All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 In Poland, the most common phrase is “Na zdrowie!”, which literally means “For health!”.
 In the Czech Republic — “Na zdraví!”, and in Slovakia — “Na zdravie!”.
 A similar wish can be heard in Lithuania (“Į sveikatą!”) and Latvia (“Priekā!”).

 Germans say “Prost!” during a toast or more ceremoniously “Zum Wohl!” — “To your health!”.
-In France, they shout “Santé!” (“Health!”), in Italy — “Salute!”, and in Spain — “¡Salud!” — all of them share a common Latin root and the same meaning: a wish for health.
+In France, they shout “Santé!” (“Health!”), in Italy — “Salute!”, and in Spain — “¡Salud!” — all of which share a common Latin root and the same meaning: a wish for health.

 In English-speaking countries, the most common word is “Cheers!”, which comes from the Old English chiere (“joy”, “mood”).
-It means not only “let’s be” but also “thank you”, “hooray”, or simply a sign of goodwill.
+It means not only “let’s be”, but also “thank you”, “hooray” or simply a sign of goodwill.
 In Scotland, you might hear the more traditional “Slàinte!” — the Gaelic form of the same wish “To your health!”.

 Despite different languages and cultures, the meaning of these toasts is universal: to wish goodness, unity, and joy.
 All these words are a way to show that this moment is shared, and the table and glasses unite people.